raspel7file/bb_data_extractor/README.md

 Code extracts data chunk by chunk, if something breaks - saves extracted data to temporary file and can be restarted later and continue from this point (no need to start extracting from the beginning).

+After finishing, code deletes column with API-key and saves data to csv-file.

 ## Results
 If something breaks mid-process, we have 'temporary.csv' file with partial data.
 After restarting code it will continue extracting data from this point.